-- You should be registered for BC Fair PharmaCare.
-You can contact Fair PharmaCare (1-800-663-7100) to clarify your benefit plan and medication coverage.
-If you have already reached your deductible amount with Fair PharmaCare, in the present calendar year, the cost of your G-CSF may be greatly reduced. - 2.
+- Register for BC Fair PharmaCare (1-800-663-7100) or https://my.gov.bc.ca/fpcare/registration-status/request-status.
+If you have already reached your deductible amount with Fair PharmaCare in the present calendar year, the cost of your G-CSF may be greatly reduced. - 2.
 If your income has reduced since your diagnosis (more than a 10% change in income in the last 2 years), you may be eligible for an income review and reduced deductible through Fair Pharmacare.
 Contact them for details. - 3.
-Contact your extended health provider directly to determine if G-CSF is covered under your plan.
-The Grastofil® drug ID number is 02441489 or 02454548, depending on the dose you receive. - 4.
-Depending on your extended health plan and your Fair PharmaCare deductible, you may need to pay for some of this cost "out-of-pocket".
-Your Nurse Navigator will register you for the "Answers Program".
-This program will contact regarding your coverage and will help cover some of your out of pocket cost. - 5.
-Your Nurse Navigator will be your contact person regarding any G-CSF drug coverage issues.
+Depending on your extended health plan and your Fair PharmaCare deductible, your Nurse Navigator will register you for the "Answers Program".
+This program will contact you regarding your coverage and assist with out of pocket costs. - 4.
+Contact your Nurse Navigator for questions regarding G-CSF drug coverage.